GiorgiChiaberashvili/GiorgiChiaberashvili/README.md

 ### Hi there 👋

-🔭 I’m currently working on becoming Full-Stack Software Enginner.
+- 🔭 I’m currently working on becoming Full-Stack Software Enginner.
+- 🌱 I’m currently enrolled in App Academy Open cohort (AAO).
+- 🤔 I’m looking to help help with anything I can.
+- 💬 Ask me about anything.
+- 📫 How to reach me: gio@.chiaberashvili@gmail.com
+- ⚡ Fun fact: I have M.S. in completely different area and changing my life path 180 degree.
+-->

 <!--
 **GiorgiChiaberashvili/GiorgiChiaberashvili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.